tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

         * A new or modified transaction is marked as "UNMODIFIED" or "REMOVED".
         * An unmodified transaction is marked as "ADDED".
         * A transaction is marked as "UNKNOWN".
+    * If Tendermint's sanity checks on the parameters of `ResponsePrepareProposal` fails, then it will drop the proposal and proceed to the next round (thus simulating a network loss/delay of the proposal).
+        * **TODO**: [From discussion with William] Another possibility is to panic.
+What do folks think we should do here?
     * The implementation of `PrepareProposal` can be non-deterministic.

 #### When does Tendermint call it?